gerlis22/CameraTrap/README.md

 # create class predictions using asymmetric criteria
 predictions.gaissene[Bad >= 0.95, class_id_model_step_2 := "Bad"]
 predictions.gaissene[Bad < 0.95, class_id_model_step_2 := "Good"]
 ```

+## Step 3 MegaDetector
+### Image classification

+MegaDetector was used to classify images that contained an animal, person, vehicle, or were empty.
+The MegaDetector will require you to use Python and install the MegaDetector GitHub repo on your computer, following the instructions mentioned in the introduction.
+Use the following code to run a batch of images for classification: Step_3_A_Megadetector_Classification.py.
+We used MegaDetector’s v5.0 (MDv5b) trained model to classify images.
+This step will produce a json file with image file names, model scoring for each image.

+### Output processing

+After running Megadetector the json file with image scoring will be used to classify image and produce a csv file that will combine the image quality classifications.
+The R script for this step is: Step_3_B_Megadetector_Classification_Output.R.
+This step will produce a csv file with image file names, model scoring for each image and classification based on the scoring in addition to the image quality.

+### Cropping images

+All images that were classified by Megadetector to have an animal will be used to identify the species and the number of individuals in each image.
+In order to do so, each individual animal in the image need to be cropped and classified.
+Cropping of images uses python script provided by Megadetector: Step_4_A_Megadetector_Crop_Images.py.